Last updated on July 29th, 2022 at 07:45 am

 - pinch sea salt

-- 3-4 tbsp soy milk
+- 2 tablespoon soy milk

 - In a large mixing bowl, stir together the flour, baking powder and salt.

-- Pop the cakes in to the oven and bake for 17 - 20 minutes or until a skewer comes out clean from the centre of a cake.
+- Pop the cakes in to the oven and bake for 19-23 minutes or until a skewer comes out clean from the centre of a cake.
 Remove from the oven and after 10 minutes remove the cakes from the pan and allow them to cool completely.

-- Vegan Buttercream Frosting
+For the Vegan Buttercream Frosting

-- Transfer the frosting to a piping bag (or a large zip lock bag with a corner snipped and a frosting nozzle fitted) and pipe on to the cake once they are completely cooled.
+- Transfer the frosting to a piping bag (or a large zip lock bag with a corner snipped and a frosting nozzle fitted) and pipe on to the cakes once they are completely cooled.